SCS-CBU-CED-IAM/mobileid/README.md

  4) Signed Data    : Do you want to login to corporate VPN? -> Decode and verify: success and same as in request
  5) Status code    : 500 with exit 0
     Status details : SIGNATURE
-#MSS_Receipt OK with following details and checks:
+OK with following details and checks:
  MSSP TransID   : h2ed05
  Status code    : 100 with exit 0
  Status details : REQUEST_OK
 ```

 ```
-./mobileid-receipt.sh -v +41792080350 h2ed05 "Successful login into VPN"
+./mobileid-receipt.sh -v +41792080350 h2ed05 'Successful login into VPN'
-#MSS_Receipt FAILED with mss:_101 (Receipt already sent for this transaction.
+FAILED with mss:_101 (Receipt already sent for this transaction.
 Only one receipt allowed per transaction.) and exit 2

-./mobileid-receipt.sh -v +41792080350 h2ed01 "Successful login into VPN"
+./mobileid-receipt.sh -v +41792080350 h2ed01 'Successful login into VPN'
-#MSS_Receipt FAILED with mss:_101 (There is no such transaction.) and exit 2
+FAILED with mss:_101 (There is no such transaction.) and exit 2
 ```

 ````
  ./mobileid-query.sh -v +41792454029
-#MSS_ProfileQuery OK with following details and checks:
+OK with following details and checks:
  Status code    : 100 with exit 0
  Status details : REQUEST_OK
 ````

 ````
 ./mobileid-query.sh -v +41798440457
-#MSS_ProfileQuery FAILED on +41798440457 with mss:_105 (UNKNOWN_CLIENT: User MSISDN unknown, no such user.) and exit 2
+FAILED on +41798440457 with mss:_105 (UNKNOWN_CLIENT: User MSISDN unknown, no such user.) and exit 2
 ````

 ## freeradius